16 Ways to Improve Communication in the Workplace

 8. Make feedback a positive experience.

-Whether giving it or getting it, feedback is the stuff that enables people to better understand and respond to communication of all kinds.
+Whether giving it or getting it, feedback enables people to better understand and respond to communication of all kinds.
 Pay attention to how you offer feedback.
-The words and the methods you use are part of what makes for actionable feedback.
+The words and methods you use are part of what makes for actionable feedback.
 Also, use care in your response to feedback.
 A good rule of thumb is to focus on the work and leave judgment out of it.
 Offer suggestions and alternatives rather than opinions of the work or the communicator.

-As an organization, provide ways for employees to offer feedback, confidentially and company-wide.
-When leaders and team members feel comfortable freely sharing their thoughts and ideas, voicing their concerns and fears and asking questions, it creates a more trusting culture they want to invest in.
+As an organization, provide ways for employees to offer feedback both confidentially and company-wide.
+When leaders and team members feel comfortable to freely share their thoughts and ideas, voice their concerns and fears, and ask questions, it creates a more trusting culture they want to invest in.

 9. Change your approach to meetings.

 All companies use meetings as an integral element of their communication strategies.
-Make sure yours are great.
-And there's great technology out there that can help.
-As Mark Abbott, founder of Ninety.io, explains, "Now more than ever, our employees want to feel connected; they want to feel heard and understood; they want to feel like they know what's going on and what's working and/or could be better."
+Make sure yours are great (and there's great technology out there that can help).
+As Mark Abbott, founder of Ninety, explains, "Now more than ever, our employees want to feel connected; they want to feel heard and understood; they want to feel like they know what's going on and what's working and/or could be better."

 10. Make workflows transparent.